adamblvck/AI_DDPG_Reacher/README.md

 ### Introduction

-For this project, we worked with the work with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+For this project, I've worked with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

 An untrained agent behaves likes this: